 What is Diabetes?

 Diabetes is a chronic condition that affects how the body processes glucose, a type of sugar, in the blood.
 It can cause high blood sugar levels, which can lead to serious health problems if left untreated.
-In diabetes, the body either does not produce enough to process the sugar, or the cells do not respond properly to the insulin.
+In diabetes, the body either does not produce enough insulin to process the sugar, or the cells do not respond properly to the insulin.
 Insulin is the hormone responsible for taking the glucose from the blood and moving it into the cells, where it is used as energy.

 Types of Diabetes